-It is an NAD-dependent deacetylase that suppresses protein tyrosine phosphatase, receptor type C transcription.
-This in turn leads to negative regulation of the FcERI signaling cascade in mast cells.
+It is a NAD-dependent deacetylase that suppresses protein tyrosine phosphatase, receptor type C transcription.
+This, in turn, leads to negative regulation of the FcERI signaling cascade in mast cells.
 Hence, activation of Sirt6 can be tried as a therapeutic strategy for anaphylaxis.

 The differential diagnoses include:

 Vocal cord dysfunction